moneill0/chatbot-message-classifier/README.md

 This is my submission for the take-home test in the interview process for the ML Engineer role at Woebot Health.
 I built a classifier that can output the empathy for each message in the Woebot message dataset, and will give a brief synopsis of my approach here.

 ### Usage Intructions
-I provided my submission as both a `.zip` file and in Google Colab.
-Both should run the same, and I included instructions for both below.
-If you run into any trouble, please feel free to email me at meoneill118@gmail.com.
-In any case, run the following command to install the dependencies:
+I provided my submission as both a `.zip` folder and a GitHub repo.
+Please download and unzip the folder or clone the repo, and run the following command in the home directory to install the dependencies:

 `pip install -r requirements.txt`

-#### Google Colab
-**** revisit after moving to Colab

 #### Zip file
 If you choose to download the `.zip` file, unzip this and navigate to the project's home directory.
 For ease of use, I wrote a shell script called `run_classifier.sh` to run through all the steps chronologically.
 If you wish to run an individual step, you can copy and paste that step from this script to your command line.